Barry Douglas: 2019–20

 After three months out injured, Douglas returned from injury on 10 July in a pre-season friendly 5–0 win against York City.
 He started the season as Leeds' first choice left back, but after a series of injuries, he found himself out of the side behind Gjanni Alioski.
 After an impressive half time substitute appearance against West Bromwich Albion on 1 January 2020, head coach Marcelo Bielsa said Douglas would start against Premier League side Arsenal in the third round of the F.A.
 Cup.
 Douglas played the full 90 minutes of the cup tie, which Arsenal won 1–0 but was substituted for Alioski during Sheffield Wednesday's late win at Elland Road on 11 January.

 After the English professional football season was paused in March 2020 due to Impact of the COVID-19 pandemic on association football, the season was resumed during June, where Douglas earned promotion with Leeds to the Premier League and also become the EFL Championship Champions for the 2019–20 season in July after the successful resumption of the season.

 2020–21

 His first start of the 2020–21 season came on 16 September 2020 for Premier League Leeds in a 1–1 draw against Hull City in the EFL Cup (Hull went on to win 9–8 on penalties).

 Douglas was loaned to Championship club Blackburn Rovers on 16 October 2020 until the end of the 2020–21 season.

 In May 2021, he was released by Leeds at the expiry of his contract.

 Return to Lech Poznań

-On 2 July 2021, Douglas returned to Poland, signing a 2-year contract with Lech Poznań.
+On 2 July 2021, Douglas returned to Poland, signing a two-year contract with Lech Poznań.
+In his first season back at the club, Douglas made 15 Ekstraklasa appearances and won his second Polish league title.
+In May 2023, he extended his deal for another twelve months.
+A year later, it was announced Douglas would leave the club upon the expiration of his contract.

+St Johnstone

+On 21 October 2024, Douglas returned to Scotland, joining St Johnstone on a contract until the end of the season.